WeiStreamingRtc/WeiRtcWindowsNativeSampleAppPublic/README.md

 ## About this repo

-This is a sample app to demostrate windows native webrtc libs from WeiStreaming: WeiStreaming.WeiRtc.Native.lib.
+This is a sample app to demostrate native WebRtc client library for Windows from WeiStreaming: WeiStreaming.WeiRtc.Native.lib, a working WinRtc.

 It can establish a webrtc call with Google AppRtc Android demo app.